ted-austral/03-pwm/README.md

 #   Project 03-pwm

-##  Using a potentiometer connected to the A/D converter, changes brightness of an LED (PWM)
+##  Using a potentiometer connected to the A/D converter, changes LED brightness (PWM)

     IntroCom - Austral - 2022 - EAM
     Uses ESP32 microcontroller